jschm42/talkforgeai/README.md

 ### Using Docker

-Deploy using Docker with commands customized for your local settings and environment variables managed via a `.env` file:
+You can build and run the Docker container locally using the Dockerfile provided in the project.
+Here are the steps:

+1. **Build the Docker image**.
+Navigate to the project root directory where the Dockerfile is located and run the following command:

+    ```bash
+    docker build -t talkforgeai:latest .
+    ```

+   This command builds a Docker image using the Dockerfile in the current directory and tags the image as `talkforgeai:latest`.

-1. **Create an `.env` file** on your system where you'll specify all necessary environment variables for the Docker container.
+2. **Create an `.env` file** on your system where you'll specify all necessary environment variables for the Docker container.
 Example content for your `.env` file:

     ```plaintext
     SPRING_AI_OPENAI_API_KEY=[your OpenAI API Key]
     SPRING_AI_MISTRALAI_API_KEY=[your Mistral AI API Key]
     SPRING_AI_ANTHROPIC_API_KEY=[your Anthropic API Key]
+    SPRING_AI_STABILITYAI_API_KEY=[your StabilityAI API Key]
     SPRING_AI_OLLAMA_BASE_URL=http://localhost:11434
     ELEVENLABS_API_KEY=[your ElevenLabs API Key]
     ```

-2. **Run the Docker container** using the `.env` file to provide the environment variables:
+3. **Run the Docker container** using the `.env` file to provide the environment variables:

     ```bash
-    docker run -d -p [your local port]:8090 --env-file /path/to/your/.env file talkforgeai/talkforgeai:latest
+    docker run -d -p [your local port]:8090 --env-file /path/to/your/.env file talkforgeai:latest
     ```

    Replace `/path/to/your/.env` with the actual path to your `.env` file and `[your local port]`